Jeff Buckley: Concert tours

 Touring recommenced in April with dates across the U.S. and Canada.
-During this period, Buckley and the band notably played Metro in Chicago, which was recorded on video and later released as Live in Chicago on VHS and later on DVD.
+During this period, Buckley and the band played Metro in Chicago, which was recorded on video and later released as Live in Chicago on VHS and later on DVD.
 In addition, on June 4 they played at Sony Music Studios for the Sony Music radio hour.
 Following this was a month-long European tour between June 20 and July 18 in which they played many summer music festivals, including the Glastonbury Festival and the 1995 Meltdown Festival (at which Buckley sang Henry Purcell's "Dido's Lament" at the invitation of Elvis Costello).
 During the tour, Buckley played two concerts at the Paris Olympia, a venue made famous by the French vocalist Édith Piaf.
 Although he had failed to fill out smaller American venues at that point of his career, both nights at the large Paris Olympia venue were sold out.
 Shortly after this Buckley attended the Festival de la Musique Sacrée (Festival of Sacred Music), also held in France, and performed "What Will You Say" as a duet with Alim Qasimov, an Azerbaijani mugham singer.
 Sony BMG has since released a live album, 2001's Live à L'Olympia, which has a selection of songs from both Olympia performances and the collaboration with Qasimov.

 Buckley's Mystery White Boy tour, playing concerts in both Sydney and Melbourne, Australia, lasted between August 28 and September 6 and recordings of these performances were compiled and released on the live album Mystery White Boy.
 Buckley was so well received during these concerts that his album Grace went gold in Australia, selling over 35,000 copies, and taking this into account he decided a longer tour was needed and returned for a tour of New Zealand and Australia in February the following year.

 Between the two Oceanian tours, Buckley and the band took a break from touring.
 Buckley played solo in the meantime with concerts at Sin-é and a New Year's Eve concert at Mercury Lounge in New York.
 After the break, the band spent the majority of February on the Hard Luck Tour in Australia and New Zealand, but tensions had risen between the group and drummer Matt Johnson.
 The concert on March 1, 1996, was the last gig he played with Buckley and his band.

 Much of the material from the tours of 1995 and 1996 was recorded and released on either promotional EPs, such as the Grace EP, or posthumously on albums, such as Mystery White Boy (a reference to Buckley not using his real name) and Live à L'Olympia.
 Many of the other concerts Buckley played during this period have surfaced on bootleg recordings.